Integrity Title Insurance, Trust and Safe Deposit Company

-The Integrity Title Insurance, Trust and Safe Deposit Company is an historic American bank building that is located in the Northern Liberties neighborhood of Philadelphia, Pennsylvania.
+The Integrity Title Insurance, Trust and Safe Deposit Company is an historic bank building that is located in the Northern Liberties neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1982.

 History and architectural features

 This historic structure was built in 1902; an addition was built in 1912.
 The two-story building was designed in a German baroque style and has a limestone base with Pompeiian brick and flat stone arches.

-It was added to the National Register of Historic Places in 1982.